solace-iot-team/async-apim/docs/source/managed-assets-content/overview.rst

 :_AP_BUSINESS_GROUP_OWNING_EXTERNAL_DISPLAY_NAME_: the external system's business group display name, if the business group was imported from an external system
 :_AP_BUSINESS_GROUP_EXTERNAL_SYSTEM_ID_: the external system's id the external business group information relates to
 :_AP_BUSINESS_GROUP_SHARING_LIST_: list of business group information the asset is shared with. see below for details.
-:_AP_PUBLISH_DESTINATION_: comma separated list of external system Ids the asset is published to. if asset is not published, attribute is missing.
+:_AP_PUBLISH_DESTINATION_: comma separated list of external system Ids the asset is published to. if asset is not published, attribute is absent.

 .. seealso::